Our guide to selling property at auction

 If you would like to go ahead, you will need to sign our Terms & Conditions with the auction valuer or return them to our office with your original or certified identification.
 If you are selling in the auction room, you will also be required to pay a listing fee to enter the property into the catalogue.
 We will prepare the draft property description and send it to you for your approval.

 We will commence marketing as soon as we receive your signed instructions.
-The property will be uploaded to Rightmove as well as our website, an auction board erected, and a bespoke marketing plan drawn up.
-The marketing plan usually consists of any local and/or national press advertising, and PR if applicable.
+The property will be uploaded to Rightmove and Zoopla as well as our website, an auction board erected, and a bespoke marketing plan drawn up.
+The marketing plan usually consists of any local and/or national press advertising, social media, email alerts to our extensive electronic database, inclusion in our high quality catalogue and PR if applicable.

 Viewings and offers